-Nesting works best when parents separate their co-parenting responsibilities from their marital conflicts, and remain amicable and cooperative as they confer about continuing household arrangements and the children’s needs.
-Nesting can be successful when the parents effectively communicate with one another, and respectfully manage leaving the family home in a reasonable condition when turning over the duties to the other parent.
+Nesting works best when parents separate their co-parenting responsibilities from their marital conflicts and remain amicable and cooperative as they confer about continuing household arrangements and the children’s needs.
+Nesting can be successful when the parents effectively communicate with one another, and respectfully manage to leave the family home in a reasonable condition when turning over the duties to the other parent.

 If you are currently involved in a divorce it is important to focus on what would be best for your children, and whether a nesting arrangement is in their best interests.
 Our experienced and passionate family law attorneys are familiar with local and state laws regarding divorce and the complex and stressful issues surrounding children in divorce.
 Our assistance and guidance can help you through the process.
 If you are contemplating divorce or are already in the midst and need assistance, please contact our office.